 The financial cost

-In Manitoba it’s illegal to use hand-held electronic devices, such as smartphones and cellphones, while driving.
+In Manitoba it’s illegal to use hand-operated electronic devices, such as cellphones, smartphones and tablets, while driving.

-Drivers convicted of violating this law receive a $200 fine and move five levels down the Driver Safety Rating (DSR) scale.
+Drivers caught violating this law receive three-day licence suspension for a first offence and a seven-day suspension for subsequent offences.
+Upon conviction, they also receive a $672 fine and move five levels down the Driver Safety Rating (DSR) scale.

 The human cost